SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/jira/jira-server.md

 ---
 id: jira-server
+title: Webhook Connection for Jira Server
+sidebar_label: Jira Server
 ---

-# Webhook Connection for Jira Server

 You can send JSON payloads from Sumo Logic alerts as an HTTP POST request to create Jira issues in Jira Server.
 Learn more about the Jira REST API in their [Jira Cloud platform Developer Reference](https://developer.atlassian.com/cloud/jira/platform/rest/v2/).